Kevin-Chen0/dnn-time-series/README.md

 cd example
 ```

 Step 4) Open [local_run.ipynb](https://github.com/Kevin-Chen0/dnn-time-series/blob/master/example/local_run.ipynb) and proceed to run all.
 It will use [local_config.yaml](https://github.com/Kevin-Chen0/dnn-time-series/blob/master/example/local_config.yaml) as parameters to customize the procedures at runtime.
+If the latest `dnntime` (v0.3.9.3) is already installed, you do not need to install it again.